sebastiantoh/tp/docs/DeveloperGuide.md

       corrupting the data format.
    * Cons:
      * Parsing and deserializing the data may pose some difficulties.

+Alternative 1 is chosen as it is a well-established international standard.

 ### \[Proposed\] Undo/redo feature